MMI in Thailand

 Kanchanaburi & Korat

 Kanchanaburi is a town of 30,000 people and is situated 3 hrs by land transport northwest of Bangkok.
 The clinics will be held in outlying villages outside of town.
-People in these villages are farmers and do speak the Thai language; English is hardly spoken there.
+People in these villages are farmers and speak the Thai language; English is rarely spoken there.

 * Project Description:

 The medical and dental clinics are in the outlying villages around Kanchanaburi.
-Dental services for those with carious teeth that could hardly eat nor enjoy their meal would experience a long-lasting impact.
-Furthermore, the contacts and the care we show them will mean a lot to Pastor Narit who is ministering in the area.
+Offering dental services for those with carious teeth who can hardly eat nor enjoy meals will experience a long-lasting impact.
+Furthermore, the contacts and the care we display will mean a lot to Pastor Narit who is ministering in the area.

 In Korat, there is an ongoing ministry among the prisoners in terms of Bible correspondence.
-Our visit means a lot to them by sharing with them that our Lord cares for them body, soul and spirit.
+Our visit includes sharing with them that God cares for their bodies, souls and spirits.
 Our visit will further enhance our partners’ effectivity and impact.

 30 m (98 ft.)